Parent and Family Advocacy Program

 English is the controlling language of this page.
 To the extent there is any conflict between the English text and the translation, English controls.

 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.Collapse ▲

 As a part of N.C.
 Cooperative Extension of Durham County, the Parent and Family Advocacy program engages with parents to help them the gain skills, confidence, and connections necessary to effectively navigate the local pre-K through 12 educational system and to advocate on behalf of their child and others.
 Through training programs, publications and events, we seek to give parents the tools they need to support their child’s academic success.

-Parent & Family Advocacy and Support Training (PFAST): A six-week program which covers parent involvement, school structure, school communication, accountability programs, and which helps parents to better navigate the public school system.
+Parent & Family Advocacy and Support Training (PFAST): A program which covers parent involvement, school structure, school communication, accountability programs, and which helps parents to better navigate the public school system.
 Learn more on our FAQ page.
 The training is also offered in Spanish through our Latino Parent & Family Advocacy and Support Training (L-PFAST).